Thirtieth International Geographical Congress Award

 Dr Sarah Mills (Loughborough University)

 Nordic Geographers Meeting.
 Youthful lived citizenship: imagined politics and political imaginations.
-Paper title: 'Generation Citizen': youth social action and national citizen service in England.
+Paper title: '#generationcitizen: the politics and performance of National Citizen Service in the UK'.
 Unpublished conference paper.

 Dr Stephanie Mills (University of Plymouth)